haroldSoftware/haroldSoftwareWeb/README.md

 # haroldSoftwareWeb
-Full Stack App built with React JS, Node, Express, Three JS, and SQL <br> Used to create 3D objects, import and export 3D files, and edit your objects <br>
+Full Stack App <br>
+Used to create 3D objects, import and export 3D files, and edit your objects <br>
+# Technology Used
+React JS, Node, Express, Three JS, and SQL <br> Authentication uses bcrypt and JWT <br>
 ## Install dependencies
 Navigate to both backend and frontend directories and run for both <br>
 $ npm i